A Lot Has Changed in Travel: Here are 8 Ways to Get Ahead

 Get TSA PreCheck (Or Global Entry)

 The security wait time guessing game hasn't gone away.
-And as was often the case before the pandemic, there's no telling whether you'll breeze through or get stuck in line when it's your time to fly – though you can use the MyTSA app to check on wait times at your home airport.
+And as was often the case before the pandemic, there's no telling whether you'll breeze through or get stuck in line when it's your time to fly.

 No matter what, getting through security fast is more important.
 Ditto for clearing customs and immigration upon your return from an international trip.
 And that's where TSA PreCheck and Global Entry come in.

 These two government-run programs are your ticket to get through the airport even faster.
 With TSA PreCheck, you get a shorter security line – plus you don't need to take your shoes or coat off, or take electronics or liquids out of your bag.
-Global Entry gets you a designated lane when returning home from abroad – plus it also comes with TSA PreCheck!
+Global Entry gets you a designated lane when returning home from abroad … oh, and it also comes with TSA PreCheck benefits!

 Not sure which to pick?
 Read our guide comparing TSA PreCheck vs Global Entry.

 Cutting through backed-up lines at the airport is worth its weight in gold these days.
-TSA PreCheck costs $85 while Global Entry will run you $100, and both memberships last for five years.
+TSA PreCheck costs $78 while Global Entry will run you up to $120 – and both memberships last for five years.
 But there's a simple way to get them for free.

 Want to take it next level?
-CLEAR will let you cut to the front of the TSA PreCheck line, making your trip through airport security touchless and even faster.
-While I'm normally skeptical of CLEAR's steep annual costs, there's no question it can come in handy.
+CLEAR® Plus will let you cut to the front of the TSA PreCheck line, making your trip through airport security touchless and sometimes (but not always) even faster.
+While I'm normally skeptical of CLEAR Plus's steep annual costs, there's no question it can come in handy at the right time.

-The Platinum Card from American Express now includes up to $189 annual credit to pay for CLEAR membership.
+The Platinum Card from American Express now includes up to $199 annual credit to pay for CLEAR® Plus membership.

-Brush up on the differences between TSA PreCheck vs CLEAR.
+Brush up on the differences between TSA PreCheck vs CLEAR Plus.

 Relax in the Lounge While You Wait